bguesman/docsify-test/docs/quickstart/clouds.md

     <p>Our reference photo.
 Source: <a href="https://scx2.b-cdn.net/gfx/news/2019/observingclo.jpg">https://scx2.b-cdn.net/gfx/news/2019/observingclo.jpg</a>.</p>
 </div>

-We might not get this exact result, especially up to things like post-processing and exposure settings.
-Even so, it's important to use it as a guiding light, so that we are constantly reminded of what actual clouds look like.
+We might not get this exact result, especially up to things like post-processing and exposure settings---though we will get extremely close.
+Still, it's always important to use a reference, so that we are constantly reminded of what actual clouds look like.

 ## Modeling

 The first thing we'll do here is actually completely unrelated to modeling, but it will make our lives a lot easier.
 Navigate to the `Quality` foldout, and set:
 * `Reprojection Frames` to 1
-* `Coarse Step Range` to `(64, 96)`
+* `Coarse Step Range` to `(48, 96)`
-* `Detail Step Range` to `(128, 256)`
+* `Detail Step Range` to `(96, 168)`
+* `Media Zero Threshold` to `1e-5`
+* `Use Temporal Denoising` to unchecked

 This basically sets the quality to maximum, so that we don't have to worry about un-optimized quality settings affecting our authoring process.
 We will go back and optimize the quality settings once we are finished authoring the clouds.